clamy54/BlackBox-Cue/README.md

 A yellow line indicates the Auto-Trim start point.
 An orange line indicates the Auto-Trim end point.
 A cyan line shows your custom start offset.
 A red dotted line shows the detected fade-out position (used by AUTO crossfade).

 The editor also displays analysis information for the current track: detected BPM (tempo), fade-out position, or energy drop point.
 This data is used by the AUTO crossfade to find the best transition moment.

+### Parametric Equalizer (per-pad)

+Each pad can have its own **4-band parametric equalizer**, similar to those found on professional mixing consoles.
+This equalizer works directly on the audio source, **before** the volume fader and **before** the master EQ.
+Think of it as preparing and correcting each track individually: removing unwanted rumble, taming harsh frequencies, or adding warmth -- regardless of how loud or quiet the final output will be.
+Just like a sound engineer would EQ each channel on a mixing desk before adjusting the master output.

+Enable the equalizer with the **Enable Equalizer** checkbox, then select a band (LOW, LOW MID, HIGH MID, HIGH) and adjust its settings:

+- **Mode**: choose the filter type for each band.
+The available modes depend on the band:
+  - **Low Cut**: removes all frequencies below the cutoff frequency.
+Useful for cleaning up low-end noise or unwanted bass in a recording
+  - **Low Shelf**: boosts or cuts all frequencies below the set frequency.
+Use it to add warmth or reduce muddiness
+  - **High Cut**: removes all frequencies above the cutoff frequency.
+Useful for taming harsh high frequencies or reducing hiss
+  - **High Shelf**: boosts or cuts all frequencies above the set frequency.
+Use it to add brightness or reduce sibilance
+  - **PEQ** (Parametric EQ): boosts or cuts a specific frequency range, with the Q parameter controlling how narrow or wide the affected area is.
+The most precise mode for surgical corrections
+  - **VEQ** (Vintage EQ): similar to PEQ, but with a wider, more musical response.
+Behaves like classic analog equalizers -- better for broad tonal shaping
+  - **Off**: the band is bypassed

+  LOW supports Off, Low Cut, Low Shelf, PEQ, and VEQ.
+HIGH supports Off, High Cut, High Shelf, PEQ, and VEQ.
+The mid bands support Off, PEQ, and VEQ
+- **Frequency**: set the center or cutoff frequency for the band
+- **Gain**: boost or cut the selected frequency range (from -15 to +15 dB)
+- **Q**: adjust the bandwidth of the filter.
+A low Q value gives a wide, gentle curve that affects many surrounding frequencies.
+A high Q value gives a narrow, sharp curve that targets a precise frequency

+Use the **+/-** buttons to adjust each parameter.
+Hold the button for faster adjustments.

+A **frequency response graph** shows the combined effect of all four bands in real time.
+During preview playback, a **live spectrogram** scrolls across the graph, showing the actual frequency content of the audio.
+This lets you see the effect of your EQ settings and compare with/without equalization by toggling the checkbox.

+EQ settings are saved per pad and applied during playback, including during crossfade transitions where each track keeps its own EQ settings.

+### Master Equalizer

+In addition to the per-pad EQ, BlackBox Cue provides a **master 4-band parametric equalizer** that applies to the entire audio output.
+Click the **EQ** button in the main interface to open the master EQ panel.

+The master EQ works identically to the per-pad EQ (same bands, same filter modes, same controls), but serves a completely different purpose.
+While the per-pad EQ corrects each audio source individually, the master EQ shapes the **final output** that reaches the speakers.
+It applies **after** the per-pad EQ and the volume fader in the audio chain, and affects all pads and SFX simultaneously.

+Use the master EQ to adapt to your performance environment:
+- **Room acoustics**: reduce boomy low frequencies in a reverberant space, or add bass in an outdoor setting
+- **Sound system compensation**: correct for speakers that are too bright, too dull, or have a specific frequency signature
+- **Volume-dependent adjustments**: at low listening volumes, the human ear perceives less bass and treble (the Fletcher-Munson effect).
+The master EQ lets you compensate by gently boosting lows and highs when playing at lower levels

+A **real-time spectrogram** on the master EQ panel shows the actual frequency content of the main audio output, including all pads and SFX currently playing.
+When the master EQ is enabled, the EQ curve is displayed over the spectrogram.

+Master EQ settings are saved with your project.

+### Audio Effects

+Each pad can have an **audio effect** applied on top of its EQ.
+Enable the effect with the **Enable FX** checkbox, then choose a mode and preset:

+- **Reverb**: adds a sense of space to the sound.
+Presets: Room, Hall, Cathedral, Plate
+- **Delay**: creates echoes and repetitions.
+Presets: Slapback, Echo, Long Delay
+- **Flanger**: produces a sweeping, jet-like sound.
+Presets: Subtle, Medium, Deep
+- **Lo-Fi**: degrades the audio quality for a vintage or stylized effect.
+Presets: Radio, Telephone, Vinyl, 8-Bit
+- **Robot**: modulates the sound for a robotic voice effect.
+Presets: Low, Mid, High
+- **Distortion**: adds saturation and grit.
+Presets: Light, Medium, Heavy
+- **Vocal Remover**: reduces center-panned content (typically vocals) from a stereo track.
+Presets: Remove (full removal), Bass Keep (preserves bass frequencies)

+Use the **Level** control (0-100%) to adjust how much of the effect is mixed in.
+Each effect is heard immediately during preview playback, so you can fine-tune your settings before going live.

+Effect settings are saved per pad and applied during playback, including during crossfade transitions.

 ---